 Your loan may be eligible for forgiveness, meaning you may not be responsible for repayment of the loan, if you use all the funds for forgivable expenses within 24 weeks following the origination date of your PPP loan.
-U.S. Bank will follow Small Business Administration (SBA) guidance to determine the amount that is forgivable and will require an application with supporting documentation and/or certifications, depending on the amount of your PPP loan.
+U.S. Bank will follow Small Business Administration (SBA) guidance to determine the amount that is forgivable and will require an application with supporting documentation, if applicable, and/or certifications, depending on the amount of your PPP loan.

 Following the completion of our review, we will submit a decision on your loan forgiveness application to the SBA for their final review; we will also notify you of that decision.
 From our submission date, the SBA has up to 90 days to provide us with the final forgiveness amount.
 When the SBA renders their final review results, we will let you know.
 Additionally, if the SBA requests more information one of our verification specialists will be in touch.